Oshkosh NGDV

 The Oshkosh Next Generation Delivery Vehicle (NGDV) is a mail truck for the United States Postal Service (USPS).
-The contract, which is valued at $6 billion, was awarded to Oshkosh Defense of the Oshkosh Corporation in February 2021.
+The contract, which is valued at $6 billion, was awarded to Oshkosh Defense of Oshkosh Corporation in February 2021.
 Up to 160,000 vehicles will be built in a new South Carolina factory.
 Four variants of the NGDV are expected to be in fleet use: both gasoline-powered and battery-electric, in either front-wheel drive or all-wheel drive.
-The USPS was scheduled to start receiving the vehicles October 2023, but repeated delays meant that only 1300 vehicles had been delivered by August 2025.
+The USPS was scheduled to start receiving the vehicles October 2023, but repeated delays meant that only 2,500 vehicles had been delivered by November 2025.